 Digital marketing programs are dynamic, with needs, goals, and circumstances that change from year to year—even quarter to quarter.
 Regardless of what is changing, working with a digital marketing agency can be the solution.
 That’s because most agencies offer a variety of kinds of engagements that range from short-term to long-term, as well as limited to extensive.

-Here at Oracle Marketing Consulting, we have clients across all of those spectrums.
+Here at Oracle Digital Experience Agency, we have clients across all of those spectrums.
 We see them as falling into four kinds of engagements:

 Let’s talk about each of those in more detail…